rahulv07/gmBot/README.md

 - It can log in to the Google account.
 - It can log in to meeting URL with microphone muted and camera turned off.
 - It can take a screenshot of presentations/video every 60 seconds
 - It can omit all the redundant (common) screenshots, and save only the unique screenshots.
-(Image Recognization)
+(Image Recognition)
 - It can automatically leave the meeting, when there is no one present in the meeting.